DreamersofDay/guides/protocols/soa/README.md

   lines between services incorrectly.

 ### Notes on services that touch each other too much

-It’s worth noting that DCOM, CORBA, and RPC are three technologies that failed because of type coupling of the object model between services.
+It’s worth noting that DCOM, CORBA, and RPC are three technologies that failed because of tight coupling of the object model between services.
 Specifically, I think they failed because they did not take into account common patterns in object design.
 Even though they are services, not objects, I think some of the same basic principles apply.
 Most notably: